kmatarese/glide/README.md

 would have passed the entire 60 rows to each logging node in parallel processes.

-> **Note:** Once you branch off into processes there is currently no way to reduce/join the pipeline back into the original process and resume single-process operation on the multiprocessed results.
+> **Note:** Once you branch off into processes there is no way to reduce/join the pipeline back into the original process and resume single-process operation on the multiprocessed results.
 However, that can be achieved with threads if necessary as shown in the next example.

 ### Example: Thread Reducers